D-Pointer/imperium-server/README.md

 Responses:

 * **ResourcePacket** containing the resource is sent if the resource was found.
+* **InvalidResourceNamePacket** is sent if the resource name is invalid (too short or too long).
 * **InvalidResourcePacket** is sent if the player asked for an invalid resource.

 ### ResourcePacket
 Sent by the server as a response to a resource retrieval packet.
-Contains the raw data for the resource.
+Each resource packet can contain 65000 bytes of data, which means that bigger resources need to be sent over several packets.
+For this each packet contain a packeet index which indicates the order of the packet as well as a packet count which indicates the total number of packets that will be sent.
+A total resource length is also included with each packet to allow the recipient to preallocate space for the full resource.
+The resource name is also included in all packets.
+The resource length is the length of the data in that particular packet, not a total resource length.

-* resource length (`unsigned short`).
+* resource name length (`unsigned short`).
+* resource name (resource name length of characters), not null terminated.
+* total resource length (`unsigned int`).
+* packet index (`unsigned char`) indicates the index of this packet.
+From 0 to packet count - 1.
+* packet count (`unsigned char`) contains the total number of packets neede to deliver the resource.
+* resource length (`unsigned short`) contains the data size of this packet
-* resource data (resource length of characters).
+* resource data (resource length of bytes).

+### InvalidResourceNamePacket
+Sent by the server as a response to a resource retrieval packet and indicates that the given resource name is not valid.

 ### InvalidResourcePacket
 Sent by the server as a response to a resource retrieval packet and indicates that the wanted resource is not valid.
 The reason is likely be that the resource was not found or that some error occurred.

+* resource name length (`unsigned short`).
+* resource name (resource name length of characters), not null terminated.

 ## UDP packets